Aqueouswater/PrinterSettings/README.md

 PrinterSettings
 ===============
-###For MatterControl
+###For Kisslicer
-1. Open Up MatterControl
+1. launch Kisslicer from github folder
-2. Go to _Advanced Settings_
+2. Go through each tab and select Plastibot
-3. go to _Slice Settings_
-4. Under _Options_, click _Import_
-5. Select _MatterControlSettings.ini_
-6. Change the filament diameter to the correct size under _Filament Settings_
+3. Change the filament filament to the correct size under Materials
-7. ??????
-8. Profit!

 ###For Slic3r
 ######Windows